 While this type of investing isn’t available to everyone, you also don’t have to be a Silicon Valley bigwig to do it.
-And because private capital investment returns are not highly correlated with public markets, investors may receive portfolio diversification benefits, says Kaush Amin, director, private capital investing for U.S. Bank Wealth Management.
+And because private market investment returns are not highly correlated with public markets, investors may receive portfolio diversification benefits, says Amin.

 Financial and timing requirements

-- Instead of immediately investing a sum of money, they make a commitment for a total amount.
+- Instead of immediately investing a sum of money, they typically make a commitment for a total amount.

 - The exact timing of the contributions varies, as does the total investment period.

 “In the public markets, you buy stocks or bonds that have an explicit value, and the opportunity to invest remains perpetually open,” Amin explains.
-“In private capital, there’s a start and end date to raising funds that will be invested over time.”
+“In private markets, there’s a start and end date to raising funds that will be invested over time.”

 Assess risks and financial obligations

 - Harvesting.
-Private capital investors only realize potential returns when the fund manager “harvests” gains, which may occur when a fund sells a business it’s financing or the company goes public.
-If private capital investors want or need to sell before the fund harvests its gains, they may have to do so at a discount.
+Private market investors only realize potential returns when the fund manager “harvests” gains, which may occur when a fund sells a business it’s financing or the company goes public.
+If private market investors want or need to sell before the fund harvests its gains, they may have to do so at a discount.
 The discounted amount depends on the demand for the fund and where it is in its investment or harvest period.

 - Fees.
-Funds typically charge both a management fee, which is a fixed percentage of the committed capital of the fund and a performance fee, which is a share of the profits.
+Funds typically charge both a management fee, which is a fixed percentage of the committed capital of the fund, and a performance fee, which is a share of the profits.

-Investing in the appropriate private capital funds
+Investing in the appropriate private market funds

-While Amin encourages all qualified investors to consider private capital investments, he cautions it’s important to invest in appropriate funds.
+While Amin encourages all qualified investors to consider private market investments, he cautions it’s important to invest in appropriate funds.
 “There’s a very high dispersion of returns between the good fund managers and the not-so-good managers,” Amin explains.
 He and his colleagues follow a thorough process to understand potential risks before making a fund available to U.S. Bank Wealth Management clients.

-The Wealth Management team at U.S. Bank builds relationships with a number of private capital fund managers.
+The Wealth Management team at U.S. Bank builds relationships with a number of private market fund managers.
 In addition, they consider the opinions of strategists and economists who look at macroeconomic trends and factors affecting industries or sectors when selecting funds.